fkirc/attranslate/README.md

-  -t, --type <key-based|natural|auto>  specify the file structure type (default: "auto") -s, --service <service>              selects the service to be used for translation (default: "google-translate") --list-services                      outputs a list of available services -c, --config <value>                 supply a config parameter (e.g. path to key file) to the translation service -f, --fix-inconsistencies            automatically fixes inconsistent key-value pairs by setting the value to the key -d, --delete-unused-strings          deletes strings in translation files that don't exist in the template
+  -t, --type <key-based|natural|auto>  specify the file structure type (default: "auto") -s, --service <service>              selects the service to be used for translation (default: "google-translate") --list-services                      outputs a list of available services -m, --matcher <matcher>              selects the matcher to be used for interpolations (default: "icu") --list-matchers                      outputs a list of available matchers -c, --config <value>                 supply a config parameter (e.g. path to key file) to the translation service -f, --fix-inconsistencies            automatically fixes inconsistent key-value pairs by setting the value to the key -d, --delete-unused-strings          deletes strings in translation files that don't exist in the template